Viral transport in evaporating sessile model respiratory droplets

 Abstract

-Viral particles, or virions, remain infectious in the dry residue of respiratory droplets for times as long as hours [1, 2, 3].
-This is surprising, since salt concentration increases dramatically as the drop’s water evaporates, making the drop a harsh environment for virions [4].
-A plausible hypothesis to explain the slow decay of viral infectivity is that the main solution components (mainly virions, salt and protein [5]) segregate during the evaporation, with virions being transported away from salt deposits, protecting them from the salt’s damaging effects [1].
-Understanding where virions reside in a drop residue is essential to disentangle the physico-chemical mechanisms that drive their inactivation [6].
-However, determining the virion location in an environment as heterogeneous and complex as a sessile drop is experimentally challenging.
-Here we use electron microscopy in the drop’s dry remains to show that virions are found mainly forming aggregates in protein-rich regions of the residue, away from salt crystals.
-Previous works have also attempted to detect the presence of virions in drop residues, with inconclusive results due to experimental limitations [5, 7, 8].
-Additionally, neither the physical mechanism behind the observed viral distributions were properly described in previous works.
-In this work, we complement our experimental observations with a theoretical description of the flow inside the drop, which allows to elucidate the transport mechanisms yielding the observed viral spatial distribution.
-The theoretical transport model, supported by experiments, allows us to rationalize the spatial distribution of salt, protein, and virions inside evaporating respiratory drops.
-We anticipate our results to be an essential ingredient to explain the discrepancies between the infectivity decay rates measured in respiratory drops, which nowadays exhibit important discrepancies [9].
+Viral particles, or virions, remain infectious in the dry residue of respiratory droplets for times as long as hours.
+This is counterintuitive, since salt concentration increases dramatically as the drop’s water evaporates, making the drop a harsh environment for virions.
+It has been hypothesized that the drop components (mainly salt and the glycoprotein mucin) segregate during the evaporation process, with virions being transported away from salt deposits.
+This would protect them from the salt’s damaging effects.
+Thus, understanding where virions reside in a drop residue is essential to disentangle the physico-chemical mechanisms that drive their inactivation.
+However, determining the virion location in an environment as heterogeneous and complex as a respiratory drop is challenging.
+Here we show by electron microscopy that virions in the drop’s dry residue are found mainly forming aggregates in protein-rich regions, away from salt crystals.
+We complement our experimental observations with a theoretical description of the flow inside the drop, which allows to elucidate the transport mechanisms yielding the observed viral spatial distribution.
+We anticipate our results to be relevant to explain the discrepancies in the infectivity decay rates measured in respiratory drops between previous reported studies.

 Article activity feed